William W. Grout

-William Wallace Grout (May 24, 1836 – October 7, 1902) was an American politician and lawyer.
-He served as a U.S. Representative from Vermont.
+William Wallace Grout (May 24, 1836 – October 7, 1902) was an American lawyer, Civil War veteran, and politician.
+He served as a U.S. representative from Vermont.

 Biography

 Grout was born in Compton in Lower Canada (now Quebec), the son of Josiah and Sophronia (Ayer) Grout.
 His parents, native Vermonters, returned to that state when he was thirteen.
 Grout pursued an academic course, he attended St. Johnsbury Academy and graduated from the State and National Law School in Poughkeepsie, New York, in 1857.
 He was admitted to the bar in December of the same year and began the practice of law in Barton, Vermont.

+Civil War

 In 1862, Grout was nominated as State's Attorney of Orleans County but declined, deciding instead to enter the army.
 In July 1862 he received his commission as lieutenant colonel of the 15th Vermont Volunteer Infantry Regiment in the Union Army during the Civil War.
 He later attained the rank of brigadier general as commander of one of three brigades organized for border defense by the Vermont State Legislature following the St. Albans Raid.

+After the war, he was elected as a companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States.